barry-scott/PythonWinAppPackager/README.rst

 win_app_packager supports python 3 for win64.

+1.5.0 add supoprt for python 3.11
+Fix issue with not finding python3XX.dll

+If environment variable PY_WIN_APP_DEBUG is set to 1 then show debug information.

+Add GUI test for PyQt6

 1.4.3 add support for python 3.10
 Add test for cli tzlocal.
 Kits built for 3.9 and 3.10 only.